 Our summaries for the Roper River demonstrated that there are strong associations of these sites with particular parts of the landscape: in particular rivers that are likely to be vulnerable to agricultural development.
 We anticipate that networks of extraction wells and connecting infrastructure associated with unconventional gas may also cause concern (NLC 2014).
 We therefore regard these records as a particularly useful for processes like DbD.
 Design of development configurations to take account of their significance will, in our view, strongly complement the sparse information held in flora and fauna databases.
+We acknowledge that the apparent clumping of cultural sites may complicate processes for optimal identification of foci for protection of conservation values (Leroux et al. 2007).
+However, nominal spatial efficiency accomplished at the cost of inadequate treatment of values most important to land owners may compromise other important factors, like the commitment of partners.

-To fail to give these records status in such processes would not only be socially inequitable, but also weaken the opportunity to engage the majority of the regional population and major landholders in implementation of sound conservation planning processes and the deployment of robust offsets.
+To fail to give these records status in planning processes would not only be socially inequitable, but also weaken the opportunity to engage the majority of the regional population and major landholders in implementation of sound conservation planning processes and the deployment of robust offsets.